-In the 2021 edition, the 2019 national energy balance was not available at the time of publication.
-Therefore, 2019 flows have been estimated by the IEA Secretariat, based on OLADE data or economic trends, where relevant.
+In the 2022 edition, the 2019 and 2020 national energy balance were not available at the time of publication.
+Therefore, 2019 and 2020 flows have been estimated by the IEA Secretariat, based on OLADE data or economic trends, where relevant.

-The 2021 edition also contains revisions to coking coal, which has been reclassified as petroleum coke following information from the Comisión nacional de energía (CNE).
+In the 2021 edition, coking coal has been reclassified as petroleum coke following information from the Comisión nacional de energía (CNE).